velozo-oliveira/house_rocket/README.md

 A total of 3844 properties presented a buying price bellow the median of their zip code, and therefore were suggested as potential good buys.

 The sale price was calculated for two situations:
-1 - If the purchase price is greater than the area median price plus the effect of the season, then the sale price will be equal to the purchase price plus 5%.
+1 - If the purchase price is greater than the area median price plus the effect of the season, the sale price will be equal to the purchase price plus 5%.
-2 - If the purchase price is lower than the area median price plus the effect of the season, then the sale price will be equal to the purchase price plus 10%.
+2 - If the purchase price is lower than the area median price plus the effect of the season, the sale price will be equal to the purchase price plus 10%.

 The table below presents the estimated results for each situation: